-- 2.9 The final timing, staging, scope and design of the Transport Infrastructure Upgrades identified in requirements 2.6, 2.7 and 2.8 may be revised by subsequent project approvals, where the following matters, where relevant, have been considered: - a) In relation to road infrastructure: - i. the level of traffic generated by the operation of the project and the consideration of existing and approved development both on and adjoining the site (including the timing of approved development and access to these sites, where relevant); - ii. satisfactory performance of the intersections, including Level of Service, Degree of Saturation, and queue lengths; - iii. traffic management measures designed to reduce vehicle movements or distribute movements between the intersections; - iv. safe access between and to precincts both from within and outside the site, including the consideration of the Port Emergency Response Plan; and - v. consultation with Transport for NSW, the RMS, HDC, Council and adjoining land owners. - b) In relation to rail infrastructure:

-- i. the objective of increasing freight movement by rail to and from the Concept Plan site and the optimisation of rail operations; - ii. minimising the physical and operational impacts on other rail operations within the vicinity of the site; - iii. availability of additional freight train paths and capacity; and - iv. consultation with Transport for NSW, ARTC, rail operators within the vicinity of the site and adjoining land owners.
+- 2.9 The final timing, staging, scope and design of the Transport Infrastructure Upgrades identified in requirements 2.6, 2.7and 2.8 may be revised by subsequent project approvals, where the following matters, where relevant, have been considered: - a) In relation to road infrastructure: - the level of traffic generated by the operation of the project and the consideration of existing and proposed development both on and adjoining the site; - ii. satisfactory performance of the intersections, including Level of Service, Degree of Saturation, and queue lengths; - iii. traffic management measures designed to reduce vehicle movements or distribute movements between the intersections; - iv. safe access between and to precincts both from within and outside the site, including the consideration of the Port Emergency Response Plan; and - v. consultation with Transport for NSW, the RMS, Council and adjoining land owners. - b) In relation to rail infrastructure: - i. the objective of increasing freight movement by rail to and from the Concept Plan site and the optimisation of rail operations; - ii. minimising the physical and operational impacts on other rail operations within the vicinity of the site: - iii. availability of additional freight train paths and capacity; and - iv. consultation with Transport for NSW, ARTC, rail operators within the vicinity of the site and adjoining land owners.